Cash Flow Statement

 Why is the Cash Flow Statement Important?

-The cash flow statement describes a business’ financial health.
+This statement describes a business’ financial health.
 Inflating profits of a business can occur, however falsifying the flows of cash is more difficult.
 Essentially, a business may be ‘generating’ profits but is still strapped for cash.
-Users of the cash flow statement, such as lenders, creditors, and investors, can see how much money a business is making and spending.
+Users of this statement, such as lenders, creditors, and investors, can see how much money a business is making and spending.
 Internally, the financial statement, helps in efficient management.

 Cash flow is the best indicator of a business’ performance.
 It helps answer many questions businesses face every day: Is there enough cash for payroll, can a business expansion occur, etc. A CPA can not only prepare a cash flow statement but can aid in cash flow forecasting.